DandroidIT/NVS/README.md

 # Features

-- support only onvif protocol
+- Support only onvif protocol

-- websocket for video and command
+- Eebsocket for video and command

 - Recording H24